stef-aramp/Yelp-reviews-classifier-with-Word-Embeddings-gensim/README.md

 As textual data comes in then:
 - non-english reviews are gone
 - reviews get cleaned and tokenized
-- word embeddings are created from gensim’s word vectors
+- Word Vectors are created from gensim’s word2vec model.
 - Train 4 different NN architectures:
 	- Simple LSTM
 	- Bidirectional LSTM
-	- Stacked LSTM
 	- CNN

 (**CNN-LSTM to be done**)